 If an H1B or TN visa holder filed taxes in 2014, 2015 or 2016 without their spouse or dependents, they can file an amended tax return to claim certain benefits they missed, like the dependent exemption or married filing jointly status.
 However, they won’t be eligible for the child tax credit, which requires the child to have a taxpayer identification number by the filing deadline.

 Filing taxes is an obligation, but it shouldn’t be more painful than it has to be.
-Taxpayers can learn more about the ITIN and the application process to make sure they aren’t paying more than they should.
+Taxpayers can learn more about the ITIN application process to make sure they aren’t paying more than they should.